-Because the spacecraft is falling around the Earth, objects (and astronauts) experience weightlessness.
+In a spacecraft falling around the Earth, objects (and astronauts) experience weightlessness.
 The astronaut and the floor are falling at the same rate, so there is no force counteracting the pull of gravity.

 As a result, the astronauts feel no weight, and things float.
 It is not that the spacecraft is outside the pull of gravity: gravity is still making it orbit!
 But everything in the craft is falling: freefall.